 - The law intends to prevent the kind of accident and subsequent injury that the plaintiff suffered.

 - The victim is one of the people the law intended to protect.

 - The defendant’s violation proximally caused the plaintiff’s injuries.

 A common example of negligence per se in action is when a driver injures a pedestrian on a crosswalk.
 If a driver fails to yield to a pedestrian in a crosswalk, he or she will be liable for any injuries that result under the theory of negligence per se.

 Your Fort Collins Pedestrian Accident Attorney

-The laws and liability concerning pedestrian accidents are multi-faceted and require the help of an attorney with specific experience in personal injury.
+The laws and liability concerning pedestrian accidents are multi-faceted and require the help of an injury attorney with specific experience in personal injury.
 The Fort Collins pedestrian accident lawyers at Cannon Hadfield Stieben & Doutt, LLC, help Fort Collins victims of pedestrian accidents identify the responsible parties for an injury and hold them accountable for any harm they proximally caused.
 If you or a loved one suffered material or immaterial losses arising from a pedestrian accident, contact us today and schedule a free review of your legal options.